lukassaul/IBEX-LO-Flight-Pha-GUI/readme.txt

 Lukas Saul, Feb.
 19, 2006

 This file contains information about java programs constructed to analyze IBEX-LO TOF data.
-These programs were written in 2006 and 2007.
-Please contact me directly with any further questions:   lukas.saul@unh.edu.
+These programs were mostly written in 2006 and 2007, with additions through 2012.
+Please contact me directly with any further questions via github.